-This year my teenage daughter wants a more traditional theme in our house… apparently as cute as our “theme” Christmases have been, she longs for something more red and green, like when she was little. ( Come on!
+This year my teenage daughter wants a more traditional holiday theme in our house… apparently as cute as our “theme” Christmases have been, she longs for something more red and green, like when she was little. ( Come on!
 Our Candyland Christmas Tree was AMAZING!)
 I myself, was longing for lots of frosty snow, and birch log candles, and starry whites…Feelin’ me, readers?
 But hey, she has a point.
-Gotta admit, I miss that homey Christmas feel too!
-She sold us on the idea, so we started brainstorming some projects we could make, without having to buy an entirely new set of decorations.
-I ran across this cute Luminaria made for Halloween by ‘My Anything and Everything‘ and decided it would be a perfect idea, with a few Christmasey tweaks!
-Love the way they turned out, they will definitely be front and center for our “Vintage Home” theme this year!
+Gotta admit, I miss that homey Classic Christmas feel too!
+She sold us on the idea, so we started brainstorming some DIY Christmas crafts we could make, without having to buy an entirely new set of decorations.
+I ran across this cute mason jar luminary made for Halloween by ‘My Anything and Everything‘ and decided it would be a perfect idea, with a few Christmas tweaks!
+Love the way our DIY mason jar holiday luminaria turned out, they will definitely be front and center for our “Vintage Home” holiday theme this year!
 (Sorry, I can’t help it with the themes…)

 - Frosted glass spray paint